psyrun/Subdomain.Finder/README.md

 # Subdomain Finder

 Target scanning and enumeration is the backbone of web pentesting.
-So this tool can help you to identify every possible subdomain.
+This tool can help you to identify every possible subdomain.

 ## TODO